DALPy-Developers/Github-Scraping/README.md

 ### Setup Phase

-After loading in the configuration options you have provided, the records in `collection_root` are validated.
+After loading in the configuration options a user has provided, the records in `collection_root` are validated.
 A valid `collection_root` must obey the following properties related to records:

 * If `records.txt` exists in `collection_root`, then it must:
     * Be a CSV file with columns `owner,repository,repository_url,download_timestamp`.